crawfordmoore/Firefox/team_documents/PR-Oct18.md

 Project is going well, we're learning how to use GitHub and how to edit documents.
 We have a clear idea for the future of our project and we're on task

 * Renee
+Everyone is working well together.
+I have contributed to the research on the add-ons for Firefox, and authored the portion of Beta component 1 pertaining to Google Translator.
+I am also keeping a list of the references for the bibliography.
 * Brandon

 I regret my lack of contribution to this project.
 I am unable to download Firefox, so I can't test out Firefox itself, let alone the add-ons.
 Anything I offer from this point will have to be secondhand, unless I can somehow manage to download it.
 My goal is to be more useful.
 Also, I need to get more familiar with GitHub.